apache/linkis-website/community/how-to-contribute-to-website.md

 ```

 ### 3.9 Link specification in markdown
-According to the [Markdown Link](https://www.docusaurus.cn/docs/markdown-features/links) specification in the Docusaurus document, if you want to jump to another document such as `/community/how-to-email.md` from a markdown document, you need to remove the suffix `.md`(written as `/community/how-to-email`) from the path.
+In order to be properly detected by [untitaker/hyperlink@0.1.21](https://github.com/marketplace/actions/hyperlink-link-checker), if you want to jump to another document such as `/community/how-to-email.md` from a markdown document, you need to remove the suffix `.md`(written as `/community/how-to-email`) from the path.

 ## 4 New documents